 The LitterMaid works as soon as your cat leaves the unit.
 The sensor will activate to let the box know that your cat is in the box.
 When your cat has left for ten minutes, the rake will begin pushing the clumps into the waste compartment without spooking your cat.
 All the waste will be lifted into clumps to sit until you empty it out.
 Thanks to the carbon filters, you shouldn’t have any problems with odor.

 If your cat does jump back into the box before the cleaning cycle begins, or if you have another cat that leaps in, the box will delay the cleaning until ten minutes after the cat leaves the box.
 This ensures that your cat isn’t going to the bathroom when the rake suddenly starts moving to clean up.
+Check out my post about litter genie.

 Pros and Cons of LitterMaid Multi-Cat